xElementzx/esx_nightclubjob/README.md

-# esx_laywerjob
+# esx_nightclubjob
-Simple laywer job with invoicing, on/off duty support, configurable locations and locale support.. oh and a working icon for the phone
+Simple nightclub job with invoicing, on/off duty support, configurable locations and locale support.. oh and a working icon for the phone

 Based off
 - [esx_lawyerjob](https://github.com/ESX-PUBLIC/esx_lawyerjob)